 The Measurement Control toolbar, when enabled, provides access to tools for accessing and controlling the placement of measured templates.
 This tool allows you to determine the shape of a spell, or area effect, and determine what spaces will be affected.
+This article will go over how to lay down measurement templates, the types of shapes available, and how to modify a template once it's been placed into a scene.

 - Circular templates create a radius around the starting point to the distance you select.